supershabam/mongo-uri/README.md

 Ok, so I made a Tweet (which is as good as a promise) that my next npm module would be in [literate coffeescript](http://ashkenas.com/literate-coffeescript/).
-So, I had fun documenting my code, but I *do not* want the .litcoffee to be transpiled upon `npm install` of everbody using this code.
+So, I had fun documenting my code, but I *do not* want the .litcoffee to be transpiled upon `npm install` for everbody using this code.

 GitHub should store the raw source (without the transpiled lib/*.js contents), but npm should store the ready-to-use no-transpiling-needed javascript!